NuMellow/theMoFactory/README.md

 ## Building BMO
 ### Hardware
 #### Bill of Materials
-The follwing are the parts I used in the build.
+The following are the parts I used in the build.
 Since I wanted to use components I already had instead of buying everything, some things might be harder to find or may be less efficient than other components, for example I used a power bank I had lying around instead of getting a LiPo battery which would have been lighter and possibly take up less space.